Dipl.-Ing. Dr. techn. Gilbert Fruhwirth, MRSC FHEA

 Outside the lab I am a keen sabreur competing in fencing competitions across the UK and Europe, enjoy board games and have a passion for real ale.

-Ben Grimsdell (former PhD Student)
+Dr Ines M. Costa (former PhD Student)

 I joined King’s College London in 2016 after completing my MSci in Chemistry with a Year Abroad (Canada) at the University of Bristol, where I received the Interdisciplinary Research Award from the Vice-Chancellor.
 My research experience has varied from sustainable polymer chemistry, to drug synthesis, and back to nanoscience.
 I am now part of the KCL-Imperial Medical Imaging Sciences Centre for Doctoral Training, which has inspired me to turn my efforts from the atomic level towards the molecular scale – which has been challenging but rewarding.
 My project is all about making cell transplants and therapies safer in the future, and we are developing technologies that will help to locate them in a non-invasive way inside patients’ bodies.

-Rainbow Lo (former PhD Student, now postdoc at INSERM/Paris)
+Dr Rainbow Lo (former PhD Student)

 Rainbow graduated from University College London with an MSci in Natural Sciences majoring in Organic Chemistry and a minor in Biomedical Sciences.
 She is part of Cohort II of the EPSRC Centre for Doctoral Training in Medical Imaging.
 She now works between Imperial and King’s in London, and is targeting G-quadruplexes, which are thought to be prevalent in cancer cells, with novel metal complexes.

-Yasmin Mohseni (former PhD Student)
+Dr Yasmin Mohseni (former PhD Student)

 I graduated from the University of Warwick with a degree in Biochemistry in 2014.
 Although I enjoyed the chemistry aspect of my degree, immunology was my favourite subject area and hence I pursued an MSc degree in Immunology at Imperial College London and graduated in 2016.
 During my time at Imperial College London, I undertook a research project in Professor Stephen Durham, Dr Mohamed Shamji and Dr Paul Turner’s group investigating the role of basophils in fatal peanut-induced anaphylaxis.
 My research involved generating a novel diagnostic tool to diagnose peanut allergies, with the ability to assess level of sensitisation per patient.
 In 2016, I started my PhD King’s College London in the group of Professors Sir Robert Lechler and Giovanna Lombardi to focus on immunoregulation in organ transplantation.
 My PhD involves genetically-modifying regulatory T cells using chimeric antigen receptors to target the organ transplant directly and dampen the immune response to encourage tolerance.
 My PhD is split to allow me to implement in vivo tracking to monitor my CAR-Tregs, which is work I perform in the lab of Dr Gilbert Fruhwirth who is my second supervisor.
 For the latter I use radionuclide-based reporter gene imaging.
 I am a member of the British Society of Immunology and European Society of Molecular Imaging, and recently had the privilege to showcase my research at the Houses of Parliament to MPs.